ND-HowardGroup/SPIE-PW-2021-CNN-SR/README.md

 This folder provides the code used for the deep-learning based super-resolution on fluorescence microscopy images using the small datasets

-## SPIE paper Diffraction limited to super-resolution using deep-learning BPAE Sample
+## SPIE paper: Diffraction limited to super-resolution using deep-learning
 Diffraction limited image: BPAE sample

 ![](Test_images/imagePhasorHistogram.png)